Bojan Hodak: Malaysia U19 National Team

 With Malaysia U-19, Hodak achieved best results in the history by winning AFF U-19 Championship in 2018.

 Before that, in 2017 he was runner Up in same age group and manage to qualify for AFC U-19 Championship 2017.

 PSM Makassar

 On the last day of 2019 (31 December 2019), PSM Makassar officially announced Bojan Hodak as their new coach for the upcoming 2020 season.

 Kuala Lumpur City

 Bojan helped the City Boys reached their first cup final after 22 years (since 1999 Malaysia FA Cup).

 On top of that, Kuala Lumpur City put an end to the 32-year drought of Malaysia Cup (last won in 1989) by winning the 2021 Malaysia Cup final by beating the overwhelming favourites JDT 2–0 at the Bukit Jalil National Stadium.

-As title holders of the Malaysia Cup, Kuala Lumpur City qualified to play in the 2022 AFC cup campaign via cup competition after Malaysia FA Cup was abandoned due to COVID-19 pandemic.
+As title holders of the Malaysia Cup, Kuala Lumpur City qualified to play in the 2022 AFC Cup campaign via cup competition after Malaysia FA Cup was abandoned due to COVID-19 pandemic.
+Bojan led the team to the final, where they have to finish as the runner-up after losing 0–2 to Omani club Al-Seeb.

+Bojan's last match for the team was the final of the 2023 Malaysia FA Cup against Johor Darul Ta'zim which ended in their loss of 0–2.
+In 26 July 2023, four days after the match, Bojan announced his resignation.

+Persib Bandung

+In the same day of Bojan's resignation announcement from Kuala Lumpur City, Persib Bandung introduced him as the new head coach to replace Luis Milla.
+At the moment of his arrival, Maung Bandung was struggling in their 2023–24 Liga 1 campaign.
+They were down in the relegation zone, positioned 16th out of 18 teams.

+Under Bojan, Persib had managed to breach out of the bottom and managed to qualify for the championship series after finishing second in the regular series standings.

+Persib was finally able to emerge as champions after winning 6–1 in aggregate against Madura United in the finals.
+Bojan made club history as the first foreign head coach to win a league title.
+In addition, he was awarded as the season's Best Coach.

+Bojan made another history in the 2024–25 season as he led Persib to a back-to-back championship.
+The team sealed the title in Matchday 31 after both contenders Dewa United and Persebaya Surabaya failed to secure a win in their fixtures, leaving them ten points behind Persib with only three matches left to be played.
+This achievement had placed Bojan in par with Indra Thohir as the only other Persib head coach to win consecutive league titles by winning the 1993–94 Perserikatan and the 1994–95 Liga Indonesia.